 In 2012, Turtle founded and curated the History Festival of Ireland, which took place at Lisnavagh House, his family's ancestral home in County Carlow.
 He curated the 2013 festival amid the splendid ruins of Duckett’s Grove in County Carlow, and supervised proceedings at the 2014 festival in Huntington Castle, County Carlow.
 He arranged for over a hundred leading historians, writers, playwrights and thinkers from Ireland, the UK, Canada and the USA to contribute to three highly regarded weekends of debate, discussion, readings and interviews.

-Turtle, who was one of the early advisors on the excellent Flat Lake Literary Festival in County Monaghan, is also a consultant with the West Cork History Festival.
+Turtle, who was one of the early advisors on the excellent Flat Lake Literary Festival in County Monaghan, has also been a consultant with the West Cork History Festival.
+He will appear at the Chalke Valley History Festival in 2019.